cxumol/URLinkCat/README.md

 ### Contribution

-All PRs are welcome.
+Feel free to send PR.
 Here are some suggestions for improvement:

 1. Depolyment on other playforms (vercel, deno deploy, render.com, etc.)
 2. Open a group of links at once by a single click (firefox bookmark toolbar "Open All in Tabs")